BeRepublic/android-core-omvp/README.txt

 ======= HOW IS THAT ================================================================================

-    This project is created like a template to start another projets.
-It`s based in MVP pattern and Onion arquitecture, besides use Dagger2 to injection dependencies, RX2 to reactive programing and Retrofit2 to http layer.
-Another libraries used in proyect:
+    This project is created like a template to start another project.
+It`s based on MVP pattern and Onion architecture, besides use Dagger2 to injection dependencies, RX2 to reactive programming and Retrofit2 as http layer.
+Other libraries used in the project:

     - timber - Library to print logs
     - butterknife - Library to inject views.
     - glide - Library to load images.
-    - lombok - Plugin that generate getters and setters for POJO classes.
+    - lombok - Plugin that generates getters and setters for POJO classes.
     - parceler - Library to parcel any object between activities.
     - crashlytics - Library to register any crash in app.
     - calligraphyVersion - Library to use custom fonts.